omeka/omeka-s-enduser/docs/modules/scripto/scriptoPublicView.md

-On the public side, users can browse the Scripto project but in order to edit or create content they must have a Scripto (Mediawiki) account and be logged in.
+On the public side, all users can browse Scripto projects that are marked as public.
+In order to edit or create content, users may need a Scripto (Mediawiki) account and be logged in, but this is only required for MediaWiki installations that forbid anonymous editing.
+Even so, users may still want to log in to Scripto so they can better monitor their work.

 ## Public project view
 On the public side, projects display a progress bar for all items, so that community users can easily identify media or items to work on.